 Jewish Youth work is a diverse field that encompasses a variety of endeavors and job descriptions.
 The term “informal Jewish educator” might better describe those who seek to teach, engage and involve our young people on so many different levels.
 Recognizing the specialized nature of this work and as part of the Conservative Movement, the Jewish Youth Directors Association has been formed.
-It seeks to encompass those who work in synagogues, camps, agencies and institutions.
-It includes those who work directly with young people, those who may work with the greater family unit and those who handle the administration of these programs.
-Its purposes shall be:
+It seeks to encompass those who work in synagogues, agencies and institutions.
+It includes those who work directly with young people, and handle the administration of these programs.

 - To help develop personnel standards and qualifications for Youth Directors.